jfberma/marchorowitz/README.md

 marchorowitz.net is a Django 1.6 app that is managed by Supervisor and configured to be served by nginx.
 The site features a custom psuedo-crypto-currency called hCoin.
 The site contains a store (django_shop app) that is customized to accept hCoin as payment instead of dollars.
 The value of hCoin is determined by Marc's mood.

 ## Contents
-kground

-marchorowitz.net is a Django 1.6 app that is managed by Supervisor and configured to be served by nginx.
-The site features a custom psuedo-crypto-currency called hCoin.
-The site contains a store (django_shop app) that is customized to accept hCoin as payment instead of dollars.
-The value of hCoin is determined by Marc's mood.

-## Contents
 * [Operation](#operation)
     * [The Store](#the-store)
        * [Pieces](#pieces)